 The Federal channel at Palm Beach Harbor rapidly shoals requiring routine dredging events to maintain authorized project depths allowing for safe navigation.
 Dredged material placement is typically on the beach or in the adjacent nearshore.
-The existing Federal project has several advanced maintenance features that assist in keeping the channel at project depth for a longer duration during the year such as the settling basin and extended settling basins northeast of the northern jetty.
-Recent disposal events have placed material either on the beach south of the inlet or in the nearshore template south of the inlet.
+Recent dredging events have placed material either on the beach south of the inlet or in the nearshore template also south of the inlet.
+This mimics the littoral drift process of sand naturally migrating to the south.
+It also provides hurricane and storm damage reduction benefits for shoreline infrastructure.

-The U.S. Army Corps of Engineers, Jacksonville District (Corps), is proposing to lengthen the existing beach disposal template immediately south of the inlet (R76-79) by approximately 1350 ft to accommodate dredged material from R79- R80.5.
-In addition, the Corps will evaluate in this NPEA document, the alternative for disposal of beach quality material at Mid-town, slightly further to the south of the inlet from R 95 to R 101.4.
+The U.S. Army Corps of Engineers, Jacksonville District (Corps), is proposing additional placement options.
+These options include extending the beach placement template immediately south of the inlet (R 76-79) by approximately 1350 ft (R 79-80.5), placement at Mid-Town (R95-101.4), and a combination of these two alternatives.